Tex-Mex Migas is a 10-minute Mexican egg dish that is perfect for breakfast, lunch or brunch!

 - salt and pepper to taste

-Garnish with cheese (optional) and serve immediately
+- Plate, garnish with cheese and salsa; serve immediately